Troy-Will/alignment-web-build/reserve-stack/index.md

 “Reserve” means domain separation: a protected human habitat and a managed outside world.
 This is presented as a **conceptually simpler** governance target than deep value alignment—because separation can reduce the number of fine-grained value judgments required.

+### Reserve Compatibility Statement

+**If a Reserve preserves dignity (Basic 5):**
+- The practitioner commits to non-escalation, truth-first norms, boundary respect, and internal governance.

+**If dignity invariants are violated:**
+- The practitioner does not “comply harder.”
+The correct response is to downshift, search for recourse, and withdraw from coercive dynamics.

 This is not a promise of safety.
 It is one plausible attractor under specific assumptions.

 ---